When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 Car accidents can leave you with physical injuries, financial burdens, and legal headaches.
 One of the most important things to understand in these cases is comparative negligence, the system that determines how fault is split between all parties.
 Knowing how this works is crucial because it directly affects how much you can get.

 Comparative negligence is applied to personal injury cases to determine how fault is split between all parties.
-The concept allows an injured party to recover even if they are partially at fault for the accident.
+The concept allows an injured party to recover even if they are partially at fault.
 However, the amount of damages is directly affected by the amount of fault assigned to each party.
 There are two types of comparative negligence in the US: pure comparative negligence and modified comparative negligence.

 Pure Comparative Negligence

-Under pure comparative negligence rules, a plaintiff can recover damages no matter how much they were at fault in the accident.
-Even if the injured party was 99% responsible for the accident, they can still get 1% of the total damages.
+Under pure comparative negligence rules, a plaintiff can recover damages no matter how much they were at fault.
+Even if the injured party was 99% responsible, they can still get 1% of the total damages.
 This system allows a party to recover based on their actual share of fault but also means a very at-fault party can still get damages, just reduced by their percentage of fault.

 Modified Comparative Fault